Artist Statement

 PLASMA

-I'm passionate about Plasma or Plasma Light, a process requiring the technical and artist expressions of glass with the alchemical and scientific application of excited gases and specialized equipment that you would also find used in neon.
+I’m passionate about Plasma or Plasma Light, a process requiring the technical and artistic expressions of glass with the alchemical and scientific application of excited gases and specialized equipment that you would also find used in neon.

 Plasma brings something unique to glass, and that is to invite touch, something very difficult.
-By producing light through the use of electrified gases it removes the barrier between the viewer and art with its animated glow, allowing an invitation for play as it responds to the viewer's proximity and touch
+By producing light through the use of electrified gases it removes the barrier between the viewer and art with its animated glow, allowing an invitation for play as it responds to the viewer’s proximity and touch.

 Katabasis